Why did you decide to pursue a graduate degree?

 Why did you decide to study at UBC?

 Simple: I have the best fit at UBC.
-First, my supervisor, Dr Stepan Wood, is a leading Canadian scholar and one of the leading international scholars in my area.
-He is the Canada Research Chair in Law, Society and Sustainability, and leads the Transnational Business Governance Interactions Network.
-He is therefore the best mentor I could get.
-Second, UBC has remarkable strengths in environmental studies, as Canada's leading university in this area, and is also considered one of the top schools internationally.
-Rankings are not completely reliable, but even most of them put it in the top ten for the field of environment internationally.
-It is therefore the place to be for my research.
-Third, UBC gave me the most competitive funding offer.
-There is the belief that top schools do not give very good financial support.
-UBC is an exception, given the wide range of scholarship opportunities.
-With these three considerations, UBC is undoubtedly the dream place for me.
-There are other considerations such as the opportunity to live in Vancouver and the need to stay in Canada to satisfy permanent residence requirements, but these were not as compelling.
+First, my supervisor, Dr Stepan Wood, is a leading Canadian scholar and one of the leading international figures in my area.
+He is the Canada Research Chair in Law, Society and Sustainability (Tier 1), and leads the Transnational Regulatory Governance Interactions Project, which involves more than 30 researchers from nine countries, representing 23 institutions.
+He is undoubtedly the best mentor I could get here.
+Second, UBC has remarkable strengths in environmental studies, as Canada's top university in the area.
+My substance field is environmental studies, so I learn and contribute across academic units.
+For instance, I am a scholar of the Liu Institute for Global Issues and have the privilege of working with Dr George Hoberg, a leading environmental policy scholar at the institute, on my supervisory committee.
+Third, UBC gave me the most competitive funding, the International Doctoral Fellowship, when I was deciding where to go.
+When UBC later graciously nominated me for other reputable federal awards, including the Vanier Canada Graduate Scholarship and the SSHRC doctoral awards, I concluded I was in the right place, even if I did not win!
+With these three considerations, UBC is undoubtedly the best place for me.
+There were other considerations such as the opportunity to live in Vancouver and the need to stay in Canada to satisfy permanent residence requirements, but they were not as compelling.

 What is it specifically, that your program offers, that attracted you?